 - To maintain your PMP, you must earn 60 professional development units (PDUs) every three years.

-- A PMP project management course, to prepare for the exams typically costs $1500
+- ~$1500 for a PMP project management course to prepare for the exams

 If you haven’t been a project manager for long enough to apply for your PMP, it’s worth considering the PMI’s stepping stone project management certification – the CAPM (Certified Associate in Project Management).
-The CAPM is the PMI’s entry-level certification – less than a year’s experience, or just 23 hours of training are needed – intended to demonstrate candidates’ understanding of the fundamental knowledge, terminology and processes of effective project management.
+The CAPM is the PMI’s entry level project management certification – less than a year’s experience, or just 23 hours of training are needed – intended to demonstrate candidates’ understanding of the fundamental knowledge, terminology and processes of effective project management.

 How to get CAPM project management certified:

 - High school certificate, an associate’s degree or equivalent, 1,500 hours of project management experience OR